phbuech/ema2wav/README.md

   * You can only apply one filter

-### 2.2 Executing the conversion from command line or as Python module
+### 2.3 Executing the conversion from command line or as Python module

+If you have a config file ready, you can start the conversion from the command line or import the core script as a Python module in your custom code.
+This section describes these two possibilities.

 Before running the conversion, make sure you placed your data in the input folders specified in the config (e.g., the demo input folder inside the `demo_data` subdirectory of the project directory).
 Output will be saved in configured output folder.